Here I want to show you the different tools that will help you get started with your YouTube channel. They will make

-I also made a guide on what lens to get if you have an interchangeable lens camera:
+I also made a guide on what lens to buy if you get an interchangeable lens camera.

 So now let’s see more stuff that will make your vlogs easier to record, although some of them are necessary.

 General YouTube Vlog Accessories